Little dogs pee in the house–it’s a common complaint.

 - Stop assuming they’ll tell me they need to go out and institute a schedule of outside breaks at regular times.

 - Cut the grass.
 Maybe little dogs who get used to peeing on pee pads on kitchen and bathroom floors don’t like walking in tall grass.
-That would explain why so many of them pee on the sidewalk and other hard surface.
+That would explain why so many of them pee on the sidewalk and other hard surfaces.

 Hopefully, if I’m vigilant, the little dogs who stay with me will leave my house with better house training than they came to it.